HidetoKimura/carnd_behavior_cloning/README.md

 # Model archtecure

+For the network architecture I used the CNN model that evolved from a previous project for classifying traffic signs.
+Because I thought that the power of 2 is easier to stack layers and I can do simple learning.
+The structure is as follows.

 |Layer (type)                     |Output Shape          |Param #     |Note                          |
 |---------------------------------|----------------------|------------|------------------------------|
 |lambda_2 (Lambda)                |(None, 64, 64, 3)     |0           |                              |